SciRuby/rubex/README.md

 It allows you to mix Ruby data types and C data types in the same program.

+Rubex is complimentary to Ruby.
 It DOES NOT aim to be a replacement for Ruby.
-It is complimentary to Ruby and is meant to give your Ruby.

 # Installation